This activity is intended for healthcare providers delivering care to women and their families.

 For Pharmacists: Upon successfully completing the post-test with a score of 100% and the activity evaluation form, transcript information will be sent to the NABP CPE Monitor Service within 4 weeks.

 In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and The ObG Project.
 Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Postgraduate Institute for Medicine designates this enduring material for a maximum of 0.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The maximum number of hours awarded for this Continuing Nursing Education activity is 0.5 contact hours.Read Disclaimer & Fine Print

-NOTE: The Outpatient Summary Table has been updated by the NIH Panel.
+NOTE: The NIH panel has updated guidance regarding antithrombotic therapy based on the latest evidence, including recommending against the use of antiplatelet therapy to prevent COVID-19 progression or death in noncritically ill patients.
 Information and guidelines may change rapidly.
 Check in with listed reference in ‘Learn More – Primary Sources’ to best keep up to date

 NIH has released guidance on the diagnosis, management and treatment of COVID-19.
 A Panel was convened to develop recommendations, with the understanding that there is still much that is unknown and the guidelines will be updated as additional data become available